Nourhan1227/Develop-with-docker/README.md

 - index.html with pure js and css styles
 - nodejs backend with express module
 - mongodb for data storage
+- using utility-container to create user-account collection in database
+- create the project using docker compose and docker file

 All components are docker-based